Estimating Coherent Contributions to the Error Profile Using Cycle Error Reconstruction: Theory - Coherent and decoherent error propagation

 In this work, we approach the propagation of errors by studying the Pauli fidelities associated with the repeated channel $\mc{E}^x =e^{x\Lambda}$:

 Notice that both sums above are performed over the Paulis which anti-commute with $P$, and the second sum is further performed over the Lindblad jumps' indices $j$.
-In \cref{sec:appendix A}, we provide a proof of \cref{eq:fidel-repeated-channel}, and expand on the higher order terms.
-We can get effective Pauli error probabilities from repeated channel fidelities $f_P(\mc E^x)$ by using the Walsh-Hadamard transform \cite{NC2010}
+In \cref{sec:appendix A}, we provide a proof of \cref{eq:fidel-repeated-channel}, and expand on the quadratic term in $x$.

+If we Pauli-twirl the error $\mc E$ -- and denote it as $\mc E^{\rm RC}$ to refer to randomized compiling -- we could sensibly characterize it in terms of Pauli error probabilities, since the twirled error channel would become a probabilistic sum over Pauli errors:

+where $\set P_n$ is the $n$-qubit Pauli {basis}, and where $\{e_P\}_P$ is a probability distribution over Pauli errors $P$.
+We can translate between Pauli error probabilities $e_P$ and Pauli fidelities $f_P$ by using the Walsh-Hadamard transform (see \cite{NC2010} as well as \cref{wh_transform}).
+We can define the coherent and decoherent contributions to the error probability $e_P$ respectively as: